Off-shell phase diagram of BPS black holes in AdS$_5$: On-shell phase diagram with four derivative corrections

 \subsection{General black holes in AdS$_5$}

 The on-shell phase diagram of general black holes in AdS$_5$ was studied in detail in various limits in~\cite{Ezroura:2021vrt}, considering the two derivative action.
 We presented the off-shell phase diagram in two derivative and four derivative theories in sections-(\ref{two}) and (\ref{three}).
-Here, just for consistency check, our aim is to presented the on-shell phase diagram of general black holes in AdS$_5$ and also in the BPS limit, with four derivative corrections, which will also correct the phase diagram in~\cite{Ezroura:2021vrt}.
-The four-derivative corrected on-shell free energy can be computed from eqn. (\ref{2.199}), by substituting in it, the value of equilibrium temperature, electric potential and angular velocity from eqn. (\ref{temperature_CCLP},\ref{electrostatic_pot_CCLP},\ref{angular_velocities_CCLP}), which we call as $G(T,\Phi,\Omega,\alpha,\lambda_1,\lambda_2)$.
-As the expression is quite complex, we prefer to present the phase diagram following from $G$ for various cases, such as, subcritical electric potential limit, critical electric potential limit and the maximal rotation velocity limit.
-These are shown respectively in figures-(\ref{G1}), (\ref{G2}) and (\ref{G3}) below.
+Here, just for consistency check, our aim is to present the on-shell phase diagram of general black holes in AdS$_5$ and also in the BPS limit, with four derivative corrections, which will also correct the phase diagram in~\cite{Ezroura:2021vrt}.
+The four-derivative corrected on-shell free energy can be computed from eqn. (\ref{2.199}), by substituting in it, the value of equilibrium temperature, electric potential and angular velocity from eqn. (\ref{temperature_CCLP},\ref{electrostatic_pot_CCLP},\ref{angular_velocities_CCLP}), which we call as $G(T,\Phi,\Omega,\alpha,\lambda_1,\lambda_2)$ given as { { }} where { } { } { }